General Motors to take stake in Nikola electric truck company - RFI

 New York (AFP)

-Under the venture, GM's battery and fuel cell technology will be employed in the Badger and subsequently in other Nikola vehicles.
-The venture represents "a key commercialization milestone for GM," the companies said.
+GM has already "spent billions of dollars developing their electric vehicle power train... their batteries and their fuel cells," Milton said on a conference call with analysts.

-In exchange, GM will receive $2 billion in newly issued common shares of Nikola and a seat on Nikola's board of directors.
+"Rather than letting their asset sit there and try to build it organically, one of the things they've been able to do is jumpstart this growth internally at GM with Nikola."

-Launched by entrepreneur Trevor Milton in 2015, Nikola went public in June and announced plans to build hydrogen fueling stations, in additional to zero-emission vehicles.
+Milton launched Nikola in 2015, and the company went public in June, announcing plans to build hydrogen fueling stations, in additional to zero-emission vehicles.

-The company has yet to sell commercially available vehicles, but has drawn comparisons in its ambitions to electric car company Tesla.
+The company, which has drawn comparisons to electric car company Tesla, has broken ground on a manufacturing facility in Arizona, in addition to a facility still under construction in Germany.

-"Nikola is one of the most innovative companies in the world.
-General Motors is one of the top engineering and manufacturing companies in the world," Milton said.
+With the GM partnership "Nikola immediately gets decades of supplier and manufacturing knowledge, validated and tested production-ready EV propulsion, world-class engineering and investor confidence," Milton said in a news release.

 GM Chief Executive Mary Barra said the partnership showed the potential of the Detroit giant's technologies to be used in environmentally progressive autos.